Dragonchain-Community/dragonchain-uvn-installer/README.md

 # dragonchain-uvn-installer

-This project enables "easy mode" setup and installation of an Dragonchain Level 2 Unmanaged Verification Node
+This project enables "easy mode" setup and installation of a Dragonchain Level 2 Unmanaged Verification Node

 ### Limitations: